PRL-PRG/codedj-2-artifact/README.md

 ### What Constitutes the Software

-Consists of a single R notebook that analyzes the composition
+Consists of a single R notebook that analyzes the composition of projects.

 # Datasets